cwrenhold/neovim-init.lua/README.md

 # Neovim Getting Started

 This is a getting started setup based on the configuration provided by ThePrimeagan [here](https://github.com/ThePrimeagen/init.lua).
+This was then expanded to add my own customisations for my workflow.

 ## Start up